-The mappings advertised by an SR mapping server result from local policy information configured by the operator.
+The mappings advertised by one or more SR mapping servers result from local policy information configured by the operator.

 If PE3 had been SR capable, the operator would have configured PE3 with node segment 103.
 Instead, as PE3 is not SR capable, the operator configures that policy at the SRMS and it is the latter which advertises the mapping.
-Multiple SRMS servers can be provisioned in a network for redundancy.